 LUNGevity has developed a comprehensive series of materials for patients/survivors and their caregivers, focused on understanding how lung cancer develops, how it can be diagnosed, and treatment options.
-Whether you or someone you care about has been diagnosed with lung cancer, or you are concerned about your lung cancer risk, we have resources to help you.
+Whether you have recently been diagnosed with lung cancer, someone you care about has been diagnosed, or you are concerned about your lung cancer risk, we have resources to help you.